Are you a developer or realtor with experience in the multi-family residential space?

 A Common House would provide extended amenities, such as overnight guest accommodations, commercial kitchen, and group dining, along with such options as laundry, exercise equipment, storage, and a workshop.

 What’s in it for You? – While the cohousing business model is new to this area and hence unfamiliar to most local developers, it offers several advantages over more traditional forms of residential development.
 Our focus on building an intentional community makes us highly motivated to aggressively market ourselves to similarly motivated people.
 Besides saving on marketing expenses, this substantially draws down your risk.
-Most cohousing communities sell 70% or more of the properties prior to completion, and as the first such community in Baltimore, we would expect that number to be even higher.
+Most cohousing communities sell 70% or more of the properties prior to completion, and as the first such community in the Baltimore area, we would expect that number to be even higher.
 State and local subsidies might be available to developers of senior living, and we would be very receptive to setting aside some units as affordable housing, creating opportunities for additional government incentives.